EU report to show rocky road ahead for Greek recovery

 Bidders for Greek public contracts wait nearly 1 year, twice as long as the EU average, for contracts to be awarded.
 Procedures are inefficient and resource-consuming, and each triggered on average two appeals, it said.

-More gains could come from deregulating sheltered professions and modernizing the electricity and gas sector, which is dominated by a few inefficient state-owned quasi-monopolies.
+More gains could come from deregulating sheltered professions and modernising the electricity and gas sector, which is dominated by a few inefficient state-owned quasi-monopolies.

 Greece should also remove administrative barriers and improve poor management in its transport sector, which is key to making better use of tourism.